-Happy Workplaces are created in organizations where both physical environment as well as psychological environment are in balance.
+Happy Workplaces are created in organizations where both physical environment, as well as the psychological environment, are in balance.

 Today’s organizations are fighting the war for talents.
 Talented people know that.
 They want to work for the best employers.
-Let’s take Google for instance: work space is great, job itself as well as coworkers and culture is exiting.
+Let’s take Google for instance: workspace is great, the job itself, as well as coworkers and culture, is exciting.
 That is why already several years in a row Google has been evaluated by students as the most attractive employer (according to Universum’ study).
 Which has created a situation for Google that almost everybody (I am exaggerating here a bit but you know what I mean) want to work for them – it is actually harder (they say that about 20 times harder) to get hired to Google than to be accepted to Harvard or Stanford University.

 As I see it: in case you want to succeed as an employer, you need to have your organization’s environments in balance.
 It doesn’t mean that you need to be as fancy as corporate banks or technology companies, but there are small things that matter, like access to good coffee, flexible work or similar.

 Today’s organizations are (still) made up of people.
-This whom we attract and hire has significant influence of our corporate culture and people happiness.
+This whom we attract and hire has a significant influence on our corporate culture and people happiness.

-So you see, environment has significant role in workplace happiness and this is something that we create ourselves.
+So you see, an environment has a significant role in workplace happiness and this is something that we create ourselves.

-Because of that I believe that it all comes down to organizations culture.
-And culture is something that is created by people working in organization.
-So therefore decisions that we make when recruiting and hiring people have significant role in organization’s culture as well its success.
+Because of that, I believe that it all comes down to organizations culture.
+And culture is something that is created by people working in an organization.
+So, therefore, decisions that we make when recruiting and hiring people have a significant role in organization’s culture as well its success.

 Sources used in this post:

 *White Paper “Is happiness at work possible?”
 Prepared by: Karim H. Ismail, MBA, November 2010